 If you find that the office environment at your workplace doesn't fit your personality or share your values, it's difficult for you to feel truly passionate about your job and reaching your goals with the company.
 Worse, you may dread going to work every day.
 This is why it’s crucial to assess the day-to-day goings on, mood and tone around the office of a prospective legal employer before you accept a job offer.

-Asking questions that directly address the workplace environment during a job interview for a legal position can help you determine whether the employer’s corporate culture is the right fit for your approach to work or if you should pass on the position and continue your search.
+Asking questions that directly address the workplace environment during a job interview for a legal position can help you determine whether the employer’s corporate culture is right for your approach to work or if you should pass on the position and continue your search.

 1. What three words best describe your company's workplace culture?